Authorize your doctor to share medical information: HIPAA Authorization Form

 -

-In this case, it is not a matter of what is most OFTEN included, but rather what MUST be included.
-Releases can be concluded to not be compliant, if not made correctly, potentially causing problems for patients and medical providers.
-While you will want to ask a lawyer about the specifics of your HIPAA Release Form, you'll want to include at least the following,
+In this case, it is not a matter of what is most often included, but rather what must be included.
+Releases may be found non-compliant if not completed correctly, potentially causing problems for patients and medical providers.
+While you should consult a lawyer about the specifics of your HIPAA Release Form, you'll want to include at least the following:

-- The reason the information it to be shared, or simply the statement ' at the request of the individual'
+- The reason the information needs to be shared, or simply the statement “at the request of the individual.”

 -